 Balance Subject to Interest Rate definition

-Balance Subject to Interest Rate is the “average daily balance,” of the account (including current transaction).
+Balance Subject to Interest Rate is the “average daily balance,” of the account (including current transactions).
 To get the “average daily balance,” we take the beginning balance of the account each day, add any new cash advances, credit purchases and other charges, and subtract any payments or credits, unpaid late charges, unpaid membership fees and unpaid Interest Charges.
 This gives us the daily balance.
 Then, we add up all of the daily balances for the billing cycle and divide the total by the number of days in the billing cycle.
-This gives us the “AVERAGE DAILY BALANCE.”
-Interest Charges for credit purchases begin on the date the purchase is posted to the account unless the Previous Balance shown on the statement is paid in full prior to the Closing Date of the statement.
+This gives us the “AVERAGE DAILY BALANCE”.
+Interest Charges for credit purchases begin on the date the purchase is posted to the account unless the previous Balance shown on the statement is paid in full prior to the Statement Closing Date indicated on your statement.
 Credit purchases made during the statement period and the Previous Balance will be excluded from the calculation of the “average daily balance” if the Previous Balance shown on the front of the statement was paid in full prior to the Closing Date of the statement.
 The Interest Charges for cash advances begin on the date the advance is posted to the account.
 Holder may avoid additional Interest Charges on an account by paying in full the New Balance shown on the account’s monthly statement within 25 days after the Closing Date for that statement.

 Balance Subject to Interest Rate is the “average daily balance” of the account, including current transactions.
 We figure the INTEREST CHARGE on purchases on your account by applying the monthly periodic interest rate to the “average daily balance” of purchases on your account, including current transactions.
 To get the “average daily balance,” we take the beginning balance of the account each day, add any new cash advances, balance transfers, credit purchases, and other charges, and subtract any payments or credits, unpaid late charges, unpaid membership fees, and unpaid INTEREST CHARGES.
 This gives us the daily balance.
 Then we add up all of the daily balances for the billing cycle and divide the total by the number of days in the billing cycle.
 This gives us the “AVERAGE DAILY BALANCE.”
 INTEREST CHARGES for credit purchases begin on the date the purchase is posted to the card unless the Previous Balance shown on the periodic statement is paid in full prior to the Statement Closing Date.
 Credit purchases made during the statement period and the Previous Balance will be excluded from the calculation of the “average daily balance” if the Previous Balance shown on the periodic statement was paid in full prior to the Statement Closing Date.
 Holder may avoid additional INTEREST CHARGES on account by paying in full the New Balance shown on the periodic statement within 25 days after Statement Closing Date.
-(Continued on reverse side) NOTICE: SEE REVERSE SIDE FOR IMPORTANT INFORMATION REGARDING YOUR RIGHTS TO DISPUTE BILLING ERRORS.
+NOTICE: SEE REVERSE SIDE FOR IMPORTANT INFORMATION REGARDING YOUR RIGHTS TO DISPUTE BILLING ERRORS.

 Examples of Balance Subject to Interest Rate in a sentence